 Industry teaming is a fact of life in small business federal government contracting.
 Your team for a given contract pursuit may consist of several types of industry partners external to your organization.

-If you are the business lead by virtue of teaming agreements that recognize your small business set-aside designation as the qualifier for leadership, you have a management challenge.
-That challenge involves issuing agreements and purchase orders to independent contractors as individuals and negotiating fully executed subcontracts with firms subcontracting to you.
+If you are the prime contractor on a multiple company program by virtue of a teaming agreement, the challenge may involve issuing purchase orders to independent contractors as individuals and negotiating fully executed subcontracts with firms subcontracting to you.

 The techniques in managing each of these partner types are distinct.
 The contractual and regulatory factors are introduced in the following link: